Let’s talk about Shadow work.

 So, when we are met with negative cues from our environment – often beginning in early childhood – we instinctively try to divorce ourselves from whatever we did to cause the negative cue as a mechanism of self-preservation.

-For some of us, these negative cues may have been abuse or trauma, for others it may have been humiliation or bullying – even just a sharp word that left a pronounced mark.
+For some of us, these negative cues may have been abuse or trauma, for others it may have been humiliation or bullying – even just a sharp word that left a lasting mark.
 Whatever the case, in one way or another, we were instilled with the belief that something about us or something we did was not “okay.”

 For example, perhaps we had expressed our opinion about something in school only to be laughed at by our teacher or mocked by our classmates.
 Maybe we were repeatedly told that we talked too much, or we were scolded for making a mistake.
 Maybe we were raised to believe that sex is a dirty act unless it is done within a marriage.
 These of course are just some examples, but you get the idea.